 After a rigorous competition, the University selected Ayers Saint Gross (ASG) to embark on the development of the Campus Master Plan.
-The ASG team began monthly campus visits in March and will continue to host workshops throughout the fall involving faculty, staff, students, neighbors and the greater Denver community.
+The ASG team began monthly campus visits in March and hosted workshops throughout the summer and fall involving faculty, staff, students, neighbors and the greater Denver community.

 Assistant Director, Facilities Management

 Director, Franklin L. Burns School of Real Estate and Construction Management